-KL72, KL73.
+- KL72, KL73.
 We want the occupation/industry of Head's/Wife's/"Wife's" first full-time regular job.
 Use the same probing techniques you used in Sections BC/DE to get all the details of this work.
 If you get a "DON'T KNOW" or "REFUSED" here, do not ask KL73.
-You will have to enter a note at KL72 indicating why you skipped this question, such as "DK/RF AT KL72, SKIPPED KL73".
+You will have to enter a note at KL72 indicating why you skipped this question, such as "DK/RF AT KL72, SKIPPED KL73". - KL74c.
+If H/W/"W" is currently attending regular school (still in school), inform R that we want to know about schooling completed at this point not including the year or grade H/W/"W" is attending now. - KL76.
+A GED ("General Equivalency Diploma") means Head/Wife/"Wife" took an exam to earn a diploma that is the equivalent of a high school diploma.